Heritage Hall Museum & Archives has over 20,000 items on display.

 Pioneer stories and artifacts narrate the difficulties of living on the plains and the gradual building up of the community that is now Freeman, SD.

-Learn about the Germans from Russia who settled in the Freeman area, including the Mennonites and Hutterites.
+Learn about the Germans from Russia who settled in Southeast South Dakota and the Freeman area, including the Mennonites, Amish and Hutterites, as well as the Reformed and Lutheran communities.